Nick Madrigal Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.22 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles' 4.21 team ERA ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (80 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs surrendered (80 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.